NigelFinegan5p/project-1/README.md

 <a name="bugs"></a>

 At the out set while setting up GitHub and the IDE workspace a number of challenges presented themselves.
-Unable to `Git Push` content from the workspace through to Git Hub as an error message appeared requiring authorization.
+Unable to `Git Push` content from the workspace through to Git Hub, an error message appeared requiring authorization.
-My approach to troubleshoot this dilemma was to delete the GitHub respository, delete the workspace and reset the chrome extension in step 1, 2, 3, step process.
+My approach to troubleshoot this dilemma was to delete the GitHub respository, delete the workspace and reset the chrome extension in a step by step approach.
+A one, two, three step process was followed.
 This resolved the push error by creating a new workspace file and respository file.

 <br>